DoxyPEP

 What is DoxyPEP?

-• Avoid dairy products, calcium, antacids, or multivitamins 2 hours before after taking doxycycline.
+• Avoid dairy products, supplements with calcium, iron, magnesium, antacids, and multivitamins 2 hours before and after taking doxy

 There are some questions around DoxyPEP and how this will effect drug resistance.
 There is no drug resistance to doxycycline within Chlamydia and Syphilis but there is some resistance within Gonorrhoea.